 Hand labor is relatively accessible to students and volunteers because some hand labor treatment techniques require little expertise and manual skill.
 However, appropriate supervision and adequate training is always essential.
 If the objective is to identify and retain one type of plant, the hand laborers need to be able to identify that plant.
 Even distinguishing live from dead trees can take a surprising amount of skill.
-Trees to be removed are marked beforehand by a qualified arborist, but it is of paramount importance that the laborers understand and interpret the marking system the same way as the manager(s).
+Any native tree to be removed (a "tree" is defined for the purposes of this section as larger than 8" DBH) are marked beforehand by a qualified arborist, botanist, Registered Professional Forester, or City staff with adequate training.
+It is of paramount importance that the laborers understand and interpret the marking system the same way as the manager(s).

-Hand tools include, but are not limited to, shovels, Pulaski hoes, McLeod tools, string or blade trimmers (potentially using different blades according to materials being treated), "weed wrenches" (tools that pull both shrub and root system out), chain saws, hand saws, machetes, pruning shears, and loppers.
+Hand tools include, but are not limited to, shovels, Pulaski hoes, McLeod tools, string, or blade trimmers (potentially using different blades according to materials being treated), "weed wrenches" (tools that pull both shrub and root system out), chain saws, hand saws, machetes, pruning shears, and loppers.
 Personal protective equipment (PPE) typically includes long pants and long-sleeved shirts, gloves, safety goggles or face shield, hard hats, and sturdy boots.

 Hand labor can be used to solve almost any vegetation problem, although it is not the most cost-effective option on every site.
 For example, hand-held string trimmers can mow grass, greatly reducing its potential to fuel wind-driven fires but are not cost-effective for large fields.
 Handheld cutting tools can thin brush and prune up the lower branches of trees to reduce ladder fuels.
 While masticators are certainly faster (see 4.4.3), hand- cutting allows managers great flexibility to create space between and around trees or clumps of trees (mosaic thinning) and/or to thin out the vegetation under the dripline of trees (dripline thinning).
-Hand-cutting also allows crews to be highly selective.
+Hand- cutting also allows crews to be highly selective.
 Dead, dying, and invasive plants are usually prioritized for removal.
 In some cases, highly flammable plants like gray pine might be prioritized for removal over oaks.
 Hand removal techniques are most useful in WUI or Intermix areas and/or around high-value resources, such as cultural sites or park management facilities.